simplex-chat/simplex-chat/blog/20241210-simplex-network-v6-2-servers-by-flux-business-chats.md

 This has been a long-standing complaint from the users: *why does the app opens conversations on the last message, and not on the first unread message*?

-This is how it works now in Android and desktop apps, and will soon be done in the iOS app too.
+Android and desktop apps now open the chat on the first unread message.
+It will soon be done in the iOS app too.

 Also, the app can scroll to the replied message anywhere in the conversation (when you tap it), even if it was sent a very long time ago.